 This workshop is recommended for

-- the dynamic nature that exists between creativity, activity, service (CAS) and TOK when emphasizing the importance of reflecting and developing self-awareness
+- examining the dynamic nature that exists between creativity, activity, service (CAS) and TOK when emphasizing the importance of reflection and developing self-awareness

 Going on the assumption that all participants have taught the old TOK curriculum for at least a year, the TOK cat 2 workshop will focus on the new elements of the new guide.
 We will look at the use of concepts, knowledge questions, themes (core and optional), areas of knowledge and the new knowledge framework as they differ from how they were used up to now.
 Looking at all of these elements we will investigate how the course could be organized and develop course outlines and individual unit outlines.
 We will look at the requirements for the new assessment tasks, how we might prepare students for them, and try a sample assessment for each one.